Some Of Your Personal Success Mantras:

 Mentors That Have Guided You Along The Way And Lessons You Have Learned:

 Over the years in my career journey, I have worked with loads of people that I look up to and who have helped me grow and develop as a professional and an individual.
 In my early years, I looked up to my father and wanted to have a work ethic and professional career like him.
-A colleague of my father who was also our neighbour left a lasting impression on me as she was at a senior level in a bank at the times when most women were forced to be housewives, and the way she managed herself, work and home, made me aspire to be like her and emulate the behaviours she displayed.
+A colleague of my father who was also our neighbor left a lasting impression on me as she was at a senior level in a bank at the times when most women were forced to be housewives, and the way she managed herself, work and home, made me aspire to be like her and emulate the behaviors she displayed.

 Once I joined the corporate world, I have been fortunate to work with lot of wonderful people who took time to support my development.
 I have three people who I have looked up to and who are still my mentors.
 They are all very senior leaders, known in the industry and always take time to give me feedback, a listening ear as well as hold up the mirror for me when I need it.
 My lessons have been learning the importance of executive presence, being confident about your beliefs and values and being genuine.
 All these things go a long way in being a successful leader.